A rich mix! A taste triumph! A food lovers’ paradise!

 Seafood is a particular speciality, fresh from the Atlantic Ocean.
 Eithna’s By the Sea award-winning Seafood Restaurant in Mullaghmore is famous for its warm welcome and food that is lovingly created using the only finest raw ingredients at their seasonal best – lobster, oysters, mussels & crab freshly caught in Donegal bay.
 At Eala Bhán (‘white swan’ in Gaelic), you can feast on posh fish and chips, or luxury afternoon tea in fine dining surroundings.
 Seafood delights include crawfish from Mullaghmore, Irish-caught hake, monkfish, and seasonal mackerel.
 A particular gem is Shells Seaside Bakery and Café in Strandhill, where salty surfers and relaxed patrons of the Voya Seaweed baths chat over Sunday brunch, followed by delicious ice cream at Mammy Johnston’s.
 In the village of Cliffoney near Mullaghmore in north Sligo, Harrison’s restaurant serves a signature Wild Atlantic Way Platter.

 Seafood Chowder and Irish stew are internationally renowned in Cawley’s of Tubbercurry.
-Steak is a particular favourite in Sligo town: you can indulge in prime Irish Hereford Steak at The Embassy or Louisiana Fillet Steak at Fiddlers Creek.
+Steak is a particular favourite in Sligo town: you can indulge in prime Irish Hereford Steak at The Embassy.
 In the beautiful surrounding countryside, you can relish a 17-hour slow-cooked feather blade of Irish beef at the Radisson Blu Hotel.

 If you’d prefer a speciality meat, Coopershill Farm – a luxury country house – specialises in venison.
 In stunning Strandhill, Trá Bán serves sensational Sligo lamb and hand-picked wild lobsters.
 In Ballymote, Temple House provides an elegant dining experience on a 1,000 acre estate, serving seasonal lamb from their own farm.